 Bodacious Space Pirates came to an end and I thought it delightful in every possible way.
 As I (over)thought how I’d approach a final season review, I started to think about the qualities that made the series stand out for me – and what, specifically, that meant in terms of storytelling.
 And, ultimately, I started thinking about how the series portrayed women.

-Broad Recognition has a really excellent review of Pixar’s Brave, in which they discuss something that any woman in the corporate world knows…to be a successful woman, you have to be a man.
+Courtney Duckworth on Broad Recognition has a really excellent review of Pixar’s Brave, in which she discusses something that any woman in the corporate world knows…to be a successful woman, you have to be a man.
 I remember a conversation I had with a young executive who was being groomed for a CEO position in the company I worked for at the time.
 He was having a little crisis because, in order to be the man they wanted him to be, he had to give up his family life.
 It was expected, respected and demanded that he not be there to see his kids play in their first ball game, not attend recitals, because his company needed him.
 I watched him as he talked his way through this, as he justified letting his family drop off in importance and the company become the thing he would care about.
 In the end, he became a very successful CEO, and I remember this conversation as the saddest one I have ever had with another human being.
 For women, who are presumed to be primary caregivers, the stress of letting go of family in order to be successful as a CEO is almost insurmountable.
 Let someone else raise your kids?
 (Doesn’t matter if it’s your husband…it’s NOT YOU.)
 You’re heartless.
 Focused and driven?
 You’re a bitch.
 Want to take time off to see your kid’s recital?
 You’re not dedicated.
 There is no way to win, because you are not a man with a wife who will watch the kids in the background.

 Merida, like Ermina (Paros no Ken), Safire (Princess Knight) and Lady Oscar (Rose of Versailles), excels at men’s skills, in a world that pretty much has one path to excellence – being as brave and competent as a man.